Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Introduction

-Using sparsity arguments, we show that the weight $k$ part of Knudsen's spectral sequence with $\F$ coefficients always collapses on the $E^2$-page for small $k$.
-Thus we obtain bases of $H_*(B_k(M;X);\F)$ for any parallelizable manifold $M$ and spectrum $X$ when $k=2$ in \Cref{weight2}, and for closed parallelizable $M$ when $k=3$ in \Cref{closedweight3}.
+For small $k$, we use sparsity arguments to show that the weight $k$ part of the Knudsen spectral sequence with $\F$ coefficients always collapses on the $E^2$-page.
+Thus we obtain an $\F$-bases of $H_*(B_k(M;X);\F)$ for any parallelizable manifold $M$ and spectrum $X$ when $k=2$ in \Cref{weight2}, and for closed parallelizable $M$ when $k=3$ in \Cref{closedweight3}.
 In particular, we observe that the $\F$-module $H_*(B_k(M;X))$ depends on and only on the cohomology \textit{ring} $H^*(M^+;\F)$ when $H_*(X;\F)$ has at least two generators.
 This is in contrast to the case when $X=\mathbb{S}^r$, in that the equivalence (\ref{BCT}) depends only on the $\F$-module $H^*(M;\F)$ \cite{BCT}.
-As examples, we produce explicit bases for $H_*(B_k(M,X);\F), \ k=2,3$ when $X$ is an arbitrary spectrum, and $M$ is a (punctured) genus $g$ surface in \Cref{torus} or the (punctured) real projective space $\mathbb{RP}^3$ in \Cref{RP3}.
+As examples, we produce explicit bases for $H_*(B_k(M,X);\F), \ k=2,3$ when $X$ is an arbitrary spectrum, and $M$ is a closed torus or a punctured genus $g$ surface in \Cref{torus}, as well as the (punctured) real projective space $\mathbb{RP}^3$ in \Cref{RP3}.